 When you sign up for lessons with City Strings & Piano, we find a time that consistently works for you and your teacher.
 Having a dependable lesson time greatly increases your child's success in their music lessons.
 We suggest the same for practice time.
 Our fastest progressing students tend to practice for smaller amounts of time, but nearly every day, and often at about the same time each day.

 We pride ourselves on offering the personal touch that all the best music lessons have.
 You can contact your teacher directly at any time, and we encourage you to do so, especially if there is a questions about practice!
-Dominic is also always available to discuss your progress and loves to hear about how all our students are doing.
+Our team is always available to discuss your progress and loves to hear about how all our students are doing.

 Scroll down to read about news from our New York studio, meet our amazing team of teachers, contact us or sign up!

-If you'd like more information about lessons, contact Dominic at (646) 580-9099, email@example.com, or by using the Contact Us form on this page.
-He will find out more about you or your child's musical goals and connect you with a teacher that works for you and your schedule for violin, viola, cello or piano lessons in your home.
+If you'd like more information about lessons, contact us at (646) 580-9099, email@example.com, or by using the Contact Us form on this page.
+We will find out more about you or your child's musical goals and connect you with a teacher that works for you and your schedule for violin, viola, cello or piano lessons in your home.

-Meet our amazing group of violin and viola teachers, below.
-They are all experienced, friendly and fun teachers and performers available for great violin lessons in your home!
+Meet some of our amazing violin, viola, cello and piano teachers, below.
+Our team is full of experienced, friendly and fun teachers and performers available for great lessons in your home!
 Many are experienced Suzuki teachers as well, so be sure to ask about that when you contact us if you are interested in Suzuki lessons.
 A complete list of our teachers is available here.

 Featured Students in New York City